aspose-html-cloud/aspose-html-cloud-docs/content/archive_v_3_0/getting-started/available-sdks/_index.md

 **Aspose.HTML Cloud SDK for Java** allows you to incorporate Aspose.HTML Cloud services in your Java applications quickly and easily.

-You can add the following dependency into your existing Java application
+You can add the following dependency into your existing Java application.

 ```java